-This component is from the Global Competitiveness Report question: "Property rights, including over financial assets, are poorly defined and not protected by law (= 1) or are clearly defined and well protected by law (= 7)".

-Note This replaces a previous Global Competitiveness Report question on protection of intellectual property.
+This component is from the Global Competitiveness Report question: "Property rights, including over financial assets, are poorly defined and not protected by law (=1) or are clearly defined and well protected by law (=7)".
+This replaces a previous question from the Global Competitiveness Report on protection of intellectual property.